-The University of San Francisco has approximately 700 parking spaces available on-campus.
-Considering that the number of faculty and staff members far exceeds 700, the vast majority of these spaces are consumed by faculty and staff of the University.
+The University of San Francisco has approximately 800 parking spaces available on-campus.
+Considering that the number of faculty and staff members far exceeds 800, the vast majority of these spaces are consumed by faculty and staff of the University.
 A handful of spaces are allocated to students each academic year.
-Please see Transportation section to view commuting options available to faculty, staff and students.
+Please see the Transportation section to view commuting options available to faculty, staff and students.

 All parking lots on campus are first-come, first-served for faculty, staff, students and guests with valid permits.
-Semester and annual permits can be purchased through iParq, and a limited number of daily permits can be purchased from the Main Gate or Lone Mountain Gate kiosks for $20.
+Semester and annual permits can be purchased through iParq, and a limited number of daily permits can be purchased from Lone Mountain Gate kiosk for $20.

 Adobe Acrobat needed to view map below.